-We call a nonempty subset $X$ of $M$ an {\it antipodal set} if $s_{x}(y)=y$ for any $x,y\in X$.
-Any antipodal set is a finite set as it is a discrete set and $M$ is compact.
-An antipodal set is said to be a {\it maximal antipodal set} if it is not properly contained in any other antipodal set.
-In \cite{Chen-Nagano}, Chen and Nagano introduced and calculated the invariant 2-number $\#_{2}(M)$ of a compact symmetric space, which is the maximal cardinality of antipodal sets in a compact symmetric space.
+A closed Riemannian manifold $M$ is said to be a compact symmetric space if for any point $x\in M$, there is a Riemannian isometry $s_{x}: M\rightarrow M$ such that: (i) $s_{x}=x$; (ii) the tangent map $(s_{x})_{\ast}: T_{x}(M)\rightarrow T_{x}(M)$ is $-1$.
+For any compact symmetric space $M$, it is known that there exists a connected compact Lie group $G$ and an involutive automorphism $\theta$ of it such that $M=G/G^{\theta}$ (cf. \cite[Thm.
+4.6, p.
+185]{Loos1}).
+We call a nonempty subset $X$ of $M$ an {\it antipodal set} if An antipodal set must be a finite set since it is a discrete set and $M$ is compact.
+We call an antipodal set a {\it maximal antipodal set} if it is not properly contained in any other antipodal set.
+In \cite{Chen-Nagano}, Chen and Nagano introduced and calculated the invariant 2-number $\#_{2}(M)$ of a compact symmetric space, which is the maximal cardinality of antipodal sets in a compact symmetric space $M$.
 After this paper, there are many studies on maximal antipodal sets.
-Particularly Tanaka and Tasaki made the classification of maximal antipodal sets for some kinds of compact symmetric spaces (\cite{Tanaka-Tasaki1}, \cite{Tanaka-Tasaki2}).
-The readers may consult \cite{Chen} for an excellent survey on the study of 2-numbers and maximal antipodal sets.
-In this paper, we study maximal antipodal sets in general compact symmetric spaces.
-Precisely to say, we give a method of classifying maximal antipodal sets in compact symmetric spaces, and present an explicit classification of maximal antipodal sets in irreducible compact symmetric spaces.
+Particularly, Tanaka and Tasaki made the classification of maximal antipodal sets for some kinds of compact symmetric spaces (\cite{Tanaka}, \cite{Tanaka-Tasaki1}, \cite{Tanaka-Tasaki2}, \cite{Tanaka-Tasaki3}): symmetric $R$-spaces, some compact classical Lie groups, etc. The readers may consult \cite{Chen} for an excellent survey on the study of 2-numbers and maximal antipodal sets.
+In this paper we deduce the classification of maximal antipodal sets from the classification of elementary abelian 2-subgroups in compact Lie groups (\cite{Yu}).